 Growing up in Silicon Valley, the nation’s hub of innovation and entrepreneurship, Iverson saw time and time again how ideas and individuals can change the world, if given a supportive environment.
 Since his appointment, Iverson has worked tirelessly to show prospective Longhorns that Undergraduate Studies is the best place for students unsure of their majors.
 As the school continues to grow in popularity, Iverson will focus on strengthening its unique resources to ensure that each student finds his or her collegiate calling.

 Iverson also maintains an active research lab.
 Major projects include the development of technologies that will enable the creation of next-generation biotherapeutics, investigation of a new class of molecules that bind to long stretches of DNA, and creation of synthetic molecules that clarify the factors responsible for amyloid fibril formation, one of the characteristic features of Alzheimer’s disease.
-He is an inventor on 20 issued U.S. patents, many of which have been licensed and generate income for The University of Texas at Austin.
-Working with George Georgiou and Jennifer Maynard of the Department of Biomedical Engineering, Iverson helped develop a commercialized late-stage cure for exposure to anthrax.
+He is an inventor on 23 issued U.S. patents, many of which have been licensed and generate income for The University of Texas at Austin.
+Working with George Georgiou and Jennifer Maynard of the Department of Biomedical Engineering, Iverson helped develop an FDA-approved late-stage cure for exposure to anthrax.

 Dean Iverson received his bachelor’s degree in chemistry from Stanford University in 1982 and a Ph.D. in chemistry from the California Institute of Technology in 1987.
 He completed his postdoctoral work at Scripps Research Institute in La Jolla, California.